 Tobacco excise tax increases often have unintended consequences.

 - Taxes can drive illicit trade.
 Increases in tobacco excise taxes drive higher rates of cigarette smuggling across state and county lines.
-According to the Tax Foundation, smuggled cigarettes account for more than 25 percent of consumption in 10 states, with smuggled cigarettes accounting for almost 60 percent of consumption in New York.
+According to the Tax Foundation, smuggled cigarettes account for more than 25 percent of consumption in 8 states, with smuggled cigarettes accounting for more than 55 percent of consumption in New York.
 Illicit trade also undermines youth tobacco prevention efforts.

 - Higher taxes are bad for retail businesses.
 Cigarette tax increases also hurt legitimate retailers and jobs.
-According to the National Association of Convenience Stores (NACS) State of the Industry Report, in 2015, tobacco products generated more than 38 percent of in-store sales.
+According to the National Association of Convenience Stores (NACS), in 2017, tobacco products generated more than 34.1 percent of in-store sales.
 In pure sales dollars, cigarettes are the leading category for convenience stores.
 With tobacco excise taxes leading to increased illicit trade, honest businesses are losing sales.

-- Taxes may lead to budget pitfalls.
-Earmarking funds from a declining tax revenue stream, such as tobacco products, may cause budget shortfalls and force cuts in important government services..
+- Taxes may lead to budget shortfalls.
+Earmarking funds from a declining tax revenue stream, such as tobacco products, may cause budget shortfalls and force cuts in important government services.

 Goals and Leadership

-Individuals from public affairs, consumer and trade marketing, sustainability, strategy and planning, tax and operations are responsible for executing RAI subsidiaries’ tobacco excise tax strategy on behalf of the RAI Leadership Team.
+Individuals from public affairs, consumer and trade marketing, sustainability, strategy and planning, tax and operations are responsible for executing RAI subsidiaries’ tobacco excise tax strategy.
 These representatives advocate for policies and activities that support a fair marketplace and a level competitive playing field.

 Programs and Priorities

 RAI and its subsidiaries engage with diverse stakeholders, including retailers, consumers and government agencies, to address tobacco excise tax issues.
-Our dedicated website, TransformTobacco.com, provides information on tobacco excise taxes and other tobacco-related issues, as well as information on how to contact elected officials.
+Own It Voice It is the website designed to provide information on tobacco product excise taxes and other tobacco-related issues to adult tobacco consumers and retailers, as well as information on how to contact elected officials when important issues are under consideration in their state.
 RAI Services Company’s public affairs department also works to educate federal, state and local legislators on the negative impact that excessive tobacco excise taxes have on consumers, businesses and society.